lmhale99/iprPy/iprPy/records/free_surface/README.md

 --------------------------------------------------------------------------------

+## Introduction

-The free-surface Record style is used for representing a specific free surface as stored in the iprPy reference library.
+The free_surface Record style is used for representing a specific free surface as stored in the iprPy reference library.
 Each record is associated with a specific surface type, and contains characterization metadata and parameters associated with generating the defect in a simulation.